kreait/firebase-php/README.md

 Starting with version 2.0, this SDK requires PHP 7 - for PHP 5.5/5.6 support, please use [Version 1.x](http://firebase-php.readthedocs.io/en/1.x/).

+For support, please use the [issue tracker](https://github.com/kreait/firebase-php/issues/), or join the Firebase Community Slack at https://firebase-community.appspot.com and join the #php channel.

 # Installation

 The recommended way to install the Firebase SDK is with [Composer](http://getcomposer.org).